Multimodal LLMs Do Not Compose Skills Optimally Across Modalities: Mitigation strategies

 \subsection{Fine-tuning on a cross-modal task}

 We also explored training strategies for skill composition.
-More concretely, we have sought to answer the following question: \textit{How does fine-tuning on a task that requires cross-modal skill composition help reduce the skill composition gap on the same task, and how does this mitigation strategy generalize to different tasks that also require cross-modal skill composition?}
+More concretely, we have sought to answer the following question: (1) how does fine-tuning on a task that requires cross-modal skill composition help reduce the skill composition gap on the same task? and (2) to what extent does this mitigation strategy generalize to different tasks that also require cross-modal skill composition?

 To this end we evaluated the full matrix of fine-tuning in each dataset and evaluating on all others.
-Specifically, we fine-tuned the LlaMA 3.2 11B model since it achieves good results and shows a significant gap between direct and cascaded inference, while not being the lowest or highest performing model.
+Specifically, we fine-tuned the Llama 3.2 11B model since it achieves good results and shows a significant gap between direct and cascaded inference, while not being the lowest or highest performing model.
 For fine-tuning, we followed the approach of \citet{chu2025sftmemorizesrlgeneralizes} as a reference and fine-tuned on all datasets except MMLU and CV-Bench since they lack training splits (more details in Appendix~\ref{app:hardware}).

 The goal of our fine-tuning is to reduce or remove the cross-modal skill-composition gap, i.e. we want the model with the visual input (the Direct setup) to perform as well as with the textual input (the Oracle upper bound).
 To this end, we rendered each training dataset into images and fine-tuned the MLLM directly on these visual inputs.
 However, the textual part of the task requires reasoning capabilities, and the selected datasets do not include explicit textual reasoning annotations.
 To address this limitation, we proceed as follows: (i) we prompt the text-only version of the model with the textual description of the problem, (ii) we store the generated solutions, and (iii) we pair the corresponding image inputs with these generated solutions to construct a new training dataset.